 Below are the three steps required to perform a Section 409A valuation.

-Calculating Equity Value of the Company (Step One)
+Calculating Equity Value of the Company for 409A (Step One)

 The first step is to estimate the fair market value of the equity of the business.
-One of three methods may be used.
+Any of the three methods below can be used subject to the facts and circumstances.

 - Income based – The income approach estimates the value of a business, business ownership interest, security or assets using one or more methods that convert expected future economic benefits into a single present value.
 The application of the income approach establishes value by methods that discount or capitalize earnings, and/or cash flows, by a discount or capitalization rate that reflects market rate of return expectations, market conditions, and the relative risk of the investment.